maikovskii-danil/ui-framework-vue/README.md

 # UI Framework for Vue

-Минималистичный UI Framework для Vue 3, написанный с использованием Tailwind CSS и VueUse.
+A minimalistic UI Framework for Vue 3, built with Tailwind CSS and VueUse.

-## 🚀 Установка
+## 🚀 Installation

 `npm install @maikovskii-danil/ui-framework-vue`

-## ⚙️ Настройка

-Добавьте сканирование классов Tailwind из пакета (показан пример @source для путя /src/\*.css):
+Also add scaning of Tailwind from a package (example @source for path /src/\*.css):

 `@source '../node_modules/@maikovskii-danil/ui-framework-vue/dist/ui-framework-vue.css';`

-## 🤝 Зависимости (peerDependencies)
+## 🤝 peerDependencies

 - "@vueuse/core": "^13.2.0",
 - "tailwindcss": "^4.1.11",